Buyer Agent Commission Rebate In Tennessee

 As unconventional as this may sound, the reality is, when it comes to being a real estate agent, a buyer's agent's job has drastically changed since the adoption of the internet.

 Rewind the clock 15 or 20 years, and yes, these agents had their hands full discovering new inventory and manually coordinating when to physically tour homes.
 They would literally carry around a big binder filled with properties listed for sale.
-Nothing was online so if a home buyer wanted to see what inventory was available, they would first call their realtor who would manually look through their binder and pick a few properties that met the buyer's needs.
+Nothing was online so if a home buyer wanted to see what inventory was available, they would first call their Realtor who would manually look through their binder and pick a few properties that met the buyer's needs.

 If the buyer was then interested in making an offer on the property, doing a comparable market analysis wasn't as easy as it is today.
 Their agent would have to seek out all of the recent comps in their binder to manually compute their opinion of the home's value.
 These old-school agents didn't even have electronic signature software so every time a document needed to be signed by their client, they had to hop in their car and drive over to their client.
 All this time-consuming work meant that buyer agent commission rebates were never brought up until the advent of technology caused a huge shift in the industry.